Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### SIEM - Security Information and Event Management
 Collects data points from network, including **log files, traffic captures, SNMP messages, and so on**, from every host on the network. **SIEM can collect all this data into one centralized location and correlate it for analysis to look for security and performance issues, as well negative trends all in real time.**

+> SIEM will be explained with more details later below.

 ### Continuos Monitoring
 Is a proactive way of ensuring that the network administrator receives all the different logs and other data points throughout the network from all network devices and all systems, on a constant basis.
 This data is continually fed into.